How it works

 While many Swinburne courses allow Early Entry, not all of them do.
-Browse the list of Early Entry Program eligible courses before getting started.
+Browse the list of Early Entry Program eligible courses before you begin your application.

-Speak to someone at your school about your interest in Swinburne’s Early Entry Program.
-If you’re able to organise a recommendation from a school representative – someone like your school’s principal, your year level coordinator, or a career practitioner – you can then proceed with an application.
+Speak to your school about your interest in Swinburne’s Early Entry Program and request a recommendation for your application.
+This recommendation can come from a school representative such as a Career Practitioner, your school’s principal, or your year level coordinator.

 Step 4: Submit your application

-Once you’ve applied, you’ll then receive a confirmation email.
-This will include the form you’ll need to forward onto your school representative.
-Once they’ve completed that form, your school representative can then send it to us, and we’ll pair it with your application.
+Once you’ve submitted your online application, you will receive a confirmation email.
+This will include a form that your school representative must fill out and send back to us so we can pair it with your application.

 You only need to apply once.
-Nominate the course that you would like to receive an early offer for in your application.
-If you change your mind about which course you’d like to do, you can make this change in your VTAC preferences.
-We’ll simply transfer your early offer across to the course that you’ve preferenced in VTAC.
+Nominate the course that you would like to receive an early offer for in your Early Entry Program application.
+If you change your mind about which course you’d like to study, update your preferred course in your VTAC preferences and we’ll transfer your early offer to the course you’ve preferenced in VTAC.

-If you are an international student and are completing an Australian Year 12 qualification (such as VCE, HSC or an equivalent curriculum from another state), you can apply for the Early Entry Program.
+You can apply for the Early Entry Program if you are an international student who is completing an Australian Year 12 qualification (such as VCE, HSC or an equivalent curriculum from another state).

 Yes, you can.

-If you’re aiming for the Guaranteed Entry ATAR for your course, then we certainly recommend including it on your preference list.
-However, if you’re planning on entering via the Early Entry Program, make sure to also preference the correct VTAC code.
+If you believe you could meet the Guaranteed Entry ATAR for a course, then we recommend including it on your VTAC preference list.
+However, if you’re applying for a course via the Early Entry Program, make sure to preference this version of the course – including the correct VTAC code.